glqglq/TensorRT-LLM/docs/source/gpt_attention.md

 kernel work in these cases, multi-block mode is forced on and a warning log is printed.

-#### XQA Optimization

-Another optimization for MQA/GQA in generation phase called XQA optimization.
-It is still experimental feature and support limited configurations.
-LLAMA2 70B is one model that it supports.

-Support matrix of the XQA optimization:
- - FP16 / BF16 compute data type.
- - FP16 / BF16 / FP8 / INT8 KV cache data type.
- - Paged KV cache (64 / 128 tokens per block).

-This is default enabled.
-To disable this, you need to use the flag `--disable_xqa` when building the engines.
-Note that a heuristic algorithm is also used to decide whether to use XQA kernel or masked MHA kernel to get better performance.
-That means even `--disable_xqa` is not set, XQA kernels may not also be used.
-If you want to always use that kernel when possible, `TRTLLM_FORCE_XQA=1` can be set to force use XQA kernels when the model config is supported.
-Detailed supported configuration can be found function `shouldUse` of class `DecoderXQARunner` in `cpp/tensorrt_llm/kernels/decoderMaskedMultiheadAttention/decoderXQARunner.h`.

 ## Inflight batching

 TensorRT-LLM supports a feature called in-flight batching.
 With that feature,